2011–2013 Russian protests: 26 February 2012

 At least 3,500 people demonstrated against Vladimir Putin in St Petersburg, under heavy police presence, but no arrests were made.
 In Moscow on Sunday 26 February up to 30,000 people lined the Garden Ring in a protest called the Big White Circle.
 White clothes and white ribbons were worn as protestors formed a nine-mile human chain holding a white banner.
 The event was described as an apolitical "act of unity" to avoid the official permission which protests require.

 5 March 2012

 In response to Vladimir Putin's reelection during the Presidential Elections, protesters took to the streets of Moscow.
 After being denied to demonstrate on Lubyanka Square up to 25,000 people protested in Pushkin Square.
-A couple of thousand protestors stayed behind and clashed with riot police who moved in to disperse them, leading to several hundred arrests, including Alexey Navalny, Sergey Udaltsov and Ilya Yashin.
+A couple of thousand protestors stayed behind and clashed with riot police who moved in to disperse them, leading to several hundred arrests, including Alexei Navalny, Sergey Udaltsov and Ilya Yashin.
 Anti-government protests also took place in St Petersburg too, albeit smaller, at 3,000 people where 300 were arrested.